 [Narrated in Sahih al-Bukhari]

-When the Prophet ﷺ left the palm trunk for the pulpit, out of grief it began to wail and shake, as if it was about to explode.
+When the Prophet ﷺ left the palm-trunk for the pulpit, the palm trunk began to wail and shake out of grief as if it was about to explode.
 Jabir I narrates:

 When it was Friday, the Prophet ﷺ sat on that pulpit.
 The date-palm trunk near which the Prophet ﷺ used to deliver his sermons cried so much so that it was about to burst.